Foam Rolling & Active Recovery Workouts for Hockey Players

 I think that if hockey players spent 10 minutes a day doing some sort of self-myofascial release with a foam roll/lacrosse ball/massage stick, they would have dramatically better tissue quality and less chronic tightness/restrictions.
 While sometimes trainers can overhype foam rolling (it doesn’t replace therapy or magically cure movement restrictions) – it’s undeniably a valuable tool for recovery.

-At the end of almost every in-gym session my athletes will spend between 5-10 minutes doing some of active release.
+At the end of almost every in-gym session my athletes will spend between 5-10 minutes doing some of the active release.
 Whether it be bar rolls, foam rolling, or spending time on a lacrosse ball – we have a lot of anecdotal feedback that player’s feel “refreshed” or “a lot better” after even some of our most intense workouts.

 This isn’t strictly anecdotal though, there’s strong research supporting the use of foam rollers.
 While the effect of foam rolling on tissue quality is worth its own article, for the case of this article – we’ll focus more on the global recovery effect of foam rolling.

 Without getting too deep into the science, research shows that foam rolling's relaxation effect is a result of stimulating the pressure receptors that are being “rolled.”
-Like how a massage causes relaxation, this results in increase vagal activity in the brain.
+Like how a massage causes relaxation, this results in increased vagal activity in the brain.
 Stimulating the vagal nerve creates a parasympathetic response that ultimately relaxes the body, slows down heart rate, and leads to reduced cortisol and stress hormones.

 This response is the reason I’ll often recommend foam rolling before bed to my athletes, and why we traditionally spend extra time rolling out during high-stress phases of the season.
 This is also why foam rolling is super valuable post-practice, game, or workout.
 The teams I work with don’t just utilize foam rolling in the gym, but also 5-10 minutes after a skate with the objective to get the body out of that high-stress state and into a relaxed parasympathetic state.

-Focus on long “strokes” the entire length of the muscle, the goal isn’t to find “knots” or trigger points, but to relax the entire muscle group.
+Focus on long “strokes” the entire length of the muscle, the goal isn’t to find “knots” or trigger points but to relax the entire muscle group.